SnapXL/snapx-plugin-spec/README.md

     wiki: "https://github.com/BrycensRanch/SnapX/wiki",
     donate: "https://ko-fi.com/BrycensRanch"
   },
+  // Although discouraged, you are always able to restrict your plguin from loading on certain platforms.
+  // platforms: ["linux", "windows", "macos", "freebsd"],
   // Plugins rely on GPLv3 (or later) licensed code, so they must be licensed under GPL-3.0-or-later or a compatible license.
   // Recommended licenses are GPL-3.0-or-later, LGPL-3.0-or-later, or AGPL-3.0-or-later.